 It looks like a regular flat blade except that the end is square instead of flat.

-This is a self-centering screwdriver with a good, tight fit just like the Phillips and is much more secure while turning a fastener.
-The driver (as well as the Robertson screw, which he also invented) didn’t take too well in Canada, but they were a success in the United States with Ford being one of the first automotive manufacturing companies to begin using them.
+This is a self-centering screwdriver with a good, tight fit like the Phillips and is much more secure while turning a fastener.
+Unfortunately, the driver (as well as the Robertson screw, which he also invented) didn’t take too well in Canada.
+Still, they were a success in the United States.
+Ford was one of the first automotive manufacturing companies to begin using them.

-Now there are five different sized Robertsons available.
-They are color-coded to match different sized compatible fasteners.
+Now there are five different-sized Robertsons available.
+In addition, they are color-coded to match different-sized compatible fasteners.

 Allen Wrench Screwdriver